 Liberty was very transparent last winter that they were behind on payments.
 They didn’t have enough for the amount of bills they had.
 I think this is true of most insurance or health share companies in the winter — but part of me was grateful they were so transparent about it (and part of me was worried).

-And, in 2019 (or, it may have been late 2018) they did increase our premium and deductible.
+And, in late 2018 they did increase our premium and deductible.

 Liberty does not cover pre-existing conditions for the first few years (they phase in coverage for those items).
 They do pay for well-visits though.